Opinion: Tackling toxics in food must be priority for new FDA commissioner

 So it’s good news the FDA may soon have a new commissioner with Califf, an experienced regulator with a track record of tackling the risks of toxic substances.

 If confirmed to lead the agency again, Califf should immediately ban PFAS from food packaging.
 A toxic forever chemical has no place in our food.
 Safer alternatives are available.

 He should also accelerate FDA’s timelines to set mandatory standards for toxic metals in baby food.
 Every day, 10,000 babies will start eating solid food.
 Parents cannot wait until 2024 or later for FDA to set standards for baby food companies.
 Califf should immediately require baby food companies to test for metals and post the results.

 And he should move quickly to close loopholes that let the chemical companies – not the FDA – decide whether food chemicals are safe.
 He should also insist that chemicals that have not been subject to meaningful review for decades get a second look for safety concerns.

 In his previous term as FDA commissioner, Califf demonstrated he understands that repeat exposure to toxic chemicals in our food and in personal care products like sunscreen pose serious health risks.

 Given another chance to serve, he should seize the opportunity to protect consumers – especially babies and children – from needless exposures to dangerous toxics.

-Iris Myers is a communications associate with the Environmental Working Group.
-Scott Faber is a senior vice president of government affairs for EWG.
-Their views do not necessarily represent those of Environmental Health News, The Daily Climate, or publisher Environmental Health Sciences.
+These views do not necessarily represent those of Environmental Health News, The Daily Climate, or publisher Environmental Health Sciences.

 Banner photo: Former Food and Drug Administration Commissioner Robert Califf in 2016.
 Last week President Joe Biden nominated Califf to again lead the FDA.
 (Credit: Governor Earl Ray Tomblin/flickr)